Skip to main content

 Don’t over-engineer:

-Use clear, consistent names:
+Use consistent value names:

 Consider future needs: